socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

     3         MASTER L+R       Mix L+R

-The `audio routing` command been tested to work with `scnp-cli` for the Notepad-12FX, and with `soundcraft-utils` for Notepad-5, Notepad-8FX. and Notepad-12FX.
+The `audio routing` command been tested to work with `scnp-cli` for the Notepad-12FX, and with `socranop` for Notepad-5, Notepad-8FX. and Notepad-12FX.

 Ducker